-On Alpha systems running OpenVMS versions prior to V7.2 and on VAX systems, RMS limits the number of subdirectory levels that can be accessed to eight.1 Rooted directory syntax can be used to allow access to subdirectories up to fifteen levels below the volume's MFD.
-RMS allows up to seven levels in the root, with eight in the normal (non-root) directory.
+On Alpha systems running OpenVMS versions prior to V7.2 and on VAX systems, RMS limits the number of subdirectory levels that can be accessed to eight.
+Rooted directory syntax can be used to allow

 You must access the files using rooted-directory syntax, whether or not a logical name is used for the rooted directory.
 For example, you can legally define the rooted-directory logical name MYROOT to be DUA0:[D1.D2.D3.D4.D5.D6.] and nest six subdirectories beneath it using the following directory syntax: